Moe-hacker/ruri/README.md

 &emsp;This program should be run with root privileges.
 &emsp;Please unset $LD_PRELOAD before running this program.
 ### About Seccomp:
-The seccomp rule of ruri is based on Docker's default seccomp profile. ruri does not provide the way to change it, but you can edit ruri.c and replace setup_seccomp() with your own config.
+The seccomp rule of ruri is based on Docker's default seccomp profile. ruri does not provide the way to change it, but you can edit src/seccomp.c and replace setup_seccomp() with your own config.
 ### About daemon:
 The daemon will create a socket file in $TMPDIR/ruri.sock (to be /tmp/ruri.sock on GNU/Linux) for interprocess communication.
 This file will be automatically removed after running `ruri -K`.
 ### Full User Guide: